Dodgers vs. Athletics Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .450 with a double, a walk and three RBI.
+- Freeman will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .550 with three doubles, a walk and four RBI.

 Freeman Recent Games